skipperkongen/codechallenge-serotina-kudos/exercise_1.md

 # Exercise 1: get distinct characters in string

-Implement a function that returns a collection of distinct characters in a string:
+Implement a function that returns a collection of distinct characters in a string.

 ```python
 test_string = 'The quick brown fox jumps over the lazy dog twice!'